Information for people who invest or wish to invest in L&Q.

 L&Q is rated:

-- A1 with a stable outlook by Moody's Investors Service
+- A2 with a negative outlook by Moody's Investors Service

-- AA with a negative outlook by Standard & Poors
+- A+ with a negative outlook by Standard & Poors

 L&Q raised £130 million in bond finance through a dedicated financing vehicle and wholly-owned subsidiary called Quadrant Housing Finance.

 The issue is a fixed rate bond paying a semi-annual coupon of 7.93% and was launched with BNP Paribas as the bookrunner.
 The debt is repayable in 2033.